-NeuroID is a program designed to increase diversity in the Neurosciences.
-The program provides opportunities to undergraduate students interested in the area of Neurosciences to enhance their scientific knowledge, research capability and social responsibility.
+NeuroID is a program designed to increase diversity in Neuroscience by providing opportunities to undergraduate students interested in this area and enhance their scientific knowledge, research capability and social responsibility.

 We provide a comprehensive research experience during the last two years of the bachelor’s degree at one of the mentors’ laboratories.

 Professors in Neuroscience will have the opportunity to participate in seminars, workshops and selected courses to enhance their knowledge in Neurobiology, and understanding of a research career.